Stroke Treatment & Rehabilitation

 Each stroke survivor’s road to recovery is different, but a personalized rehabilitation plan is key.
 Stroke is a leading cause of disability in America as it can affect people physically, mentally, and emotionally.
 Therefore, it’s important to choose the right rehabilitation program to improve patient outcomes.
 Discuss your path to recovery with a CHI St. Luke’s Health neurologist who can create a comprehensive treatment plan based on your needs.

 Stroke Support Group

-Baylor St. Luke’s Medical Center is proud to offer our Stroke Support Group for patients and their families affected by stroke and brain aneurysms.
+Baylor St. Luke’s Medical Center and The Woodland's Hospital are proud to offer Stroke Support Groups for patients and their families affected by stroke and brain aneurysms.

-Please join us each month, when Baylor St. Luke’s will provide an atmosphere of support and education as stroke survivors, caregivers, and medical professionals discuss new and relevant topics.
+Please join us each month, when we will provide an atmosphere of support and education as stroke survivors, caregivers, and medical professionals discuss new and relevant topics.

 Baylor St. Luke's Medical Center Stroke Support Group

 Meets the second Wednesday of the month at 6:30 p.m. at the Radiation Therapy & CyberKnife® Center.